Nidoskull/Hemlore/wiki/Hemlock of Belladonna.md

-# Hemlock, child of Belladonna
+# Hemlock, Child of Belladonna
 ![A polite Venipede.
 It has a blue Team Ribbon tied around its left antenna, and its shoulder markings are similar to parentheses.
 It is looking at you with wide-open eyes.](assets/image/IconHemlock.png)
 ## General biography
 **Hemlock** the **[Venipede](Venipede%20(Species))** is Assistant [Librarian](Librarian) to [Relicanth](Relicanth%20(Glaive%20Expedition%20Federation)) in the [Glaive Expedition Federation](Glaive%20Expedition%20Federation), alongside a [Rookie](Rookie) [Explorer](Explorer) as part of [Team Nova](Team%20Nova).
 It is 14 years old and hails from [Paleo City](Paleo%20City).